igorkry/tnt4j-streams/README.md

 * TNT4J-Streams can be run out of the box for a large set of data streaming without writing no additional code.
 All You need is to define Your data format mapping to TNT4J event mapping in TNT4J-Streams configuration.

-* It supports the following data sources:
+* Supports the following data sources:
     * File
     * Character stream over TCP/IP
     * HDFS